Barnacle-Foods/KelPy/README.md

 ## Acknowledgment

-  This application uses the following repositories:
+  This application uses code from the following repositories:

   https://github.com/HakaiInstitute/GlintMaskGenerator